-Welcome to IRIG 106!
+Welcome to IRIG 106

 Introduction

-IRIG 106 is a comprehensive telemetry standard to ensure interoperability in aeronautical telemetry application at RCC member ranges.
-IRIG 106 is developed and maintained by the Telemetry Group of the Range Commanders Council.
-This web site is intented to support the standards development process for the IRIG 106 community, and to provide information to developers and users of IRIG 106.
+This web site is the independent source of information and support for the IRIG 106 community, and to provide information to developers and users of IRIG 106.
 The primary focus of this site is the IRIG 106 Chapter 10 Digital On-Board Recorder Standard.
 The Ch 10 standard defines the operation and interfaces for digital flight data recorders.

 IRIG 106 Documents